ElvaRivle/Blog/posts/Feign - Handle errors from the response body.md

 4. From error decoder, call regular decoder by wrapping it in `try-catch` block
 5. If `catch` block catches `BaseXYZApiException`, return it from error decoder.
 Otherwise, call <a href="https://github.com/OpenFeign/feign/blob/master/core/src/main/java/feign/codec/ErrorDecoder.java#L102" target="_blank">default error decoder</a> provided by Feign
+    - This default error decoder will return `FeignException` for all cases

 ```kotlin
 class ResponseErrorDecoder(private val regularDecoder: ResponseDecoder) : ErrorDecoder {